benjaminweymouth/Cryptocurrency-Analysis-in-Covid-Era/README.md

 ![MemeStockandCryptocurrency](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Resources/Mo_Jupyter_Video.gif)

 ## Semiconductor and Cryptocurrency Analysis by Benjamin Weymouth

+This section of our group project seeks to deconstruct some of the key features, trends and correlations relating to cryptocurrency and the semiconductor chip industry during the covid era.
+The rises, dips and variations in the semiconductor industry are significant because it impacts many other industries.
+Notable changes in the cryptocurrency space are often highlighted but are rarely correlated the semiconductor industry.
+Thus, this analysis will examine these sectors in the covid era within three sections that build upon one another.

+Section 1: Cryptocurrencies and Semiconductors The first section will utilize financial analytical tools to compare the performance of three major cryptocurrencies to an ETF representing the semiconductor industry.

+Section 2: Covid Cases and Financial Analysis The second section will build upon the first, and introduces covid cases into the financial analysis using data from the World Health Organization.

+Section 3: A 3-point Portfolio Analysis The third section will analyse the performance of a portfolio that is semiconductor-centric but also includes cryptocurrency in both the pre-covid and post-covid timeframes.
+It will highlight 3 distinct points in time: the pre-covid, peak-covid and post covid timeframes.

 ### Video for Jupyter Notebook
 Here is a recording of Ben's Jupyter notebook on Semiconductor and Cryptocurrency Analysis.
 Here's the [link](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Ben.ipynb)  Ben's notebook.
 ![SemiconductorandCryptocurrency](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Resources/Ben_Jupyter_Video.gif)